Year over year, the value of globally exported milk rose by 9.7% from $30.2 billion during 2020.

 Countries Earning Highest Surpluses Trading Milk

 New Zealand has the highest surplus in the international trade of milk.
-In turn, this positive cashflow confirms New Zealand’s strong competitive advantage for this specific product category.
+In turn, this positive cashflow confirms New Zealand’s strong competitive advantage for this dairy product category.

 Countries Incurring Worst Deficits Trading Milk